faithoflifedev/yt/tool/README.md

 - [YouTube Data API](https://developers.google.com/youtube/v3/docs)
 - [YouTube Live Streaming API](https://developers.google.com/youtube/v3/live/docs)

+## How does this package differ from the [googleapis](https://pub.dev/packages/googleapis) package?

+- It's not generated, it's manually coded and limited to a targetted set to just YouTube APIs
+- Since it's not generated the package includes additional useful features like a cli (Command Line Interface) and the experimental Chatbot
+- A tighter focus to the package means focused documentation and focused examples

 ## New for version 2.0.0

 As of the 2.0.0 release of this package there is a cli utility included that can be used to return data for any API call currently supported by the package.
 If you want to get started quicky with the cli utility run these commands in a terminal session: